mthoodbasecamp/algorithms_data_structures/dynamic_programming.md

 ## Technique

  1. Grid
+  1. What are values of cells?
+   1. Goal: Maximize value.
+   2. Content: What you're trying to optimize.
+  2. How do we divide into subroutines?
+   1. Helps set axes
+  3. What are the axes of grid?
+From #2
-  1. Account for granularily (0.5 vs 1)
+  4. Account for granularily (0.5 vs 1)
  2. Recursion
  3. Memoization
  4. Bottom-up